lockvoid/therondb.com/_docs/api/theron.md

 #### Returns

 Type: string <br>
-A hex digest signature for an SQL query.
+A hex digest signature for a given data.

 #### Example